directus/directus/docs/cloud/glossary.md

 Team Members are SuperAdmins.
 As such, they have full access to manage billing information and payment methods, including what is from other Team Members.
 Team Members should be highly trusted individuals.
 All Team Projects will be billed to the default payment method.
-You may notice that it is possible to [add multiple payment methods](/cloud/teams/#manage-billing), and it may be a good idea to do so as keeping multiple payment methods on file provides a fail-safe to help make sure your Project stays running.
-In the event that there is an issue processing the default payment method, the other methods on file will be attempted.
+You may notice that it is possible to [add multiple payment methods](/cloud/teams/#manage-billing), and it may be a good idea to do so, as keeping multiple payment methods on file provides a fail-safe to help make sure your Project stays running.
+In the event that there is an issue processing the default payment method, the other payment methods on file will be attempted.
 If the bill is not paid, the Nodes are paused, halting web-traffic, until a successful payment is made.
-If a pause Project is not repaid, it will eventually be deleted along with all its data!
+If the paused Project is never repaid, it will eventually be deleted along with all its data and assets!
 For more details see, [Cloud Policies](https://directus.io/cloud-policies/).

 To manage payment methods and other billing details, see how to [manage Team Billing](/cloud/teams/#manage-billing).